Micro Design Systems

 Our developer counterparts are increasingly adopting the mindset of microservices.
 While they hack away at their monolithic systems to break them up into manageable pieces, us designers still hold that single be-all and end-all design system as our holy grail.

 With that in mind, I propose that we instead build our design systems to form a collection of individual, purpose-driven services.
 By mimicking the concept of microservices, our systems can build on top of one another and allow us to design faster.
 Likewise, they’ll be less dependent on a single point of failure.

 When modularizing our design systems, turning each part into a separate cog in a larger machine, it can be beneficial to categorize each of these services according to their purpose, origin, and degree of dependency on other services.
 By setting out with a clear definition of what makes up a certain type of service, it becomes easier to decide when to extract a service, rather than having to go through the painstaking process of extracting components later on.

 There are three service types that we can define from the get-go.
 These will likely spring up as our design system continues to grow.

 At this stage, that still sounds rather vague.
 Let’s walk through each of the different service types one by one.
-Along the way, I’ll illustrate an example of the elements they can contain and how the services relate to one another
+Along the way, I’ll illustrate examples of the elements they can contain and how the services relate to one another.

 As each designer will borrow from the Core, it’s vital that we establish and maintain a certain standard of quality.
 After all, any changes to these parts of our design system will likely affect every area of our product.